OCD in children and adolescents

-The key treatment for OCD in children and young people is cognitive behavioural therapy.
-Cognitive behavioural therapy is the psychotherapeutic treatment for which there is the best documentation, and which is recommended for children, young people and adults with OCD.
+The key treatment for OCD in children and adolescents is cognitive behavioural therapy.
+This is the treatment with the best documented efficacy.
+It is recommended for children, adolescents and adults with OCD.

-The OCD sufferer’s symptoms may have a major impact on other people, and often the family or other people close to the sufferer become actively involved in the compulsive actions.
-Generally speaking, therefore, it is important to involve the whole family, or other people close to the sufferer, in the treatment.
+Your symptoms may also have a big impact on the people around you.
+Your family or other people close to you have often become actively involved in your compulsive actions.
+Therefore, it is usually important to involve your whole family in your treatment.

-The basic principle in tackling the rituals is to challenge and confront the anxiety in bite-sized pieces – from the least to the most anxiety-inducing situations.
-This could, for example, be a reduction in hand-washing in terms of number of times or duration.
+The basic principle in tackling the rituals is to challenge and confront your anxiety in small gradual steps.
+This is done from the least to the most anxiety-inducing situations.
+This may, for example, be washing hands for a shorter time or fewer times.

 Treatment with medication

-For milder cases of OCD, cognitive behavioural therapy may typically be used on its own, but for more severe cases of OCD, medication may often be necessary as a supplement to the behavioural therapy.
-Medication can never be used as a standalone treatment but should always be combined with behavioural therapy.
+In mild cases of OCD, cognitive behavioural therapy can often stand alone.
+In more severe OCD, medication may be needed as a supplement.
+However, the pharmacological treatment should always be combined with therapy.

-Some people experience side-effects, especially at the start of the treatment.
-Most side-effects disappear after a few weeks on medication.
+Some experience side effects from the medication.
+This occurs especially at the beginning of the treatment.
+Most side effects disappear after a few weeks on the medication.
 The ideal dose of the medication differs from person to person.
-Many side-effects are most pronounced at the start, and often disappear once the body has become accustomed to the substance.
-Any persistent and unacceptable side-effects will always disappear when the person stops taking the substance.
+If there are persistent and unacceptable side effects, they always disappear when you stop taking the medication.

-What can you do yourself if you are a young person with OCD?
+What can you do yourself if you are an adolescent with OCD?

-- You should know that you are not alone.
+- Realise that you are not alone.
 At any given school, there will generally be a number of people with OCD.

 - There is no shame in having OCD – not even when OCD takes control of your actions.

-- It is completely natural to feel embarrassed about your OCD symptoms, and to find it difficult to talk about them initially, perhaps.
+- It is completely natural if you feel embarrassed about your OCD symptoms, and that you perhaps find it difficult to talk about them at first.

 - Talk to your parents or a close friend about the thoughts that are oppressing you, and seek help.

 - Be open and honest with your therapist.
-In order for your therapist to give you the very best help, it is important for you to tell him/ her as much as you can about your compulsive symptoms.
+To enable your therapist to give you the best possible help, it is important for you to tell him/her as much as you can about your obsessive-compulsive symptoms.

-- Try to be active and, as far as possible, participate in activities with other people.
-The more you do the things you enjoy doing in the company of others, the more you will overcome your compulsive symptoms in everyday life.
+- Try to be active and participate as much as possible in activities with other people.
+The more you do the things you enjoy doing in the company of others, the more you will overcome your obsessive-compulsive symptoms in your everyday life.

 What can you as parents, do?